fragonib/ddd-testing-kata/README.md

 CleanTheForest is an activist group that helps to clean up the environment.
 To avoid unnecessary and time-consuming work they first examine the area using a drone before going to the field.

-GoodTime2Go is the application that helps CleanTheForest to know the weather status of the location before sending the drone with the programmed route.
+We need a new service to help CleanTheForest to know the weather status of the location before sending the drone with the programmed route.
 If the weather is bad the drone won't check out the area.

 <h2> To-do </h2>